XVM-VoltRWA/rwa_marketplace/README.md

 ## Overview

 This marketplace provides a complete infrastructure for converting real-world assets into tradeable digital tokens on the XRP Ledger.
-Users can create, mint, and trade tokenized representations of assets such as real estate, artwork, commodities, or any other valuable items.
+Users can create, mint, and trade tokenized representations of assets such as artwork, commodities, or any other valuable items.

 ## Architecture

 ### Backend (rwa_mkplace_be)

 The backend is built on Supabase with TypeScript edge functions that handle:

 - **Asset Management**: Creation and lifecycle management of RWA records